Outright theft by your stockbroker can happen.

 - Recommending non-existent securities or funds.

-- Convincing a client to invest in a Ponzi scheme that the broker is participating in.
+- Convincing you to invest in a Ponzi scheme that the broker is participating in.

-Brokers may go to great lengths to conceal the theft from their clients.
-They might change the customer’s address and other information, reroute statements from reaching the customer, or produce fake statements.
+Brokers may go to great lengths to conceal their theft, including changing your address and other information, rerouting statements from reaching you, or producing fake statements.

-To discuss a potential theft by conversion claim with an attorney, free of charge, please submit a claim review form.
+To discuss a theft claim with an attorney, free of charge, please contact us today.